 chinadialogue: If you become chair, how do you plan to use the IPCC’s influence?

-TS: We deliver scientific assessments of the climate problem to all nations and provide a basis for more informed decisions.
+Thomas Stocker: We deliver scientific assessments of the climate problem to all nations and provide a basis for more informed decisions.
 In the future, IPCC should communicate on a continuous basis, not only at the end of an assessment period.
 The 6th Assessment Report should be published between 2020 and 2022, and before then I think there should be communication worldwide between scientists themselves, and between scientists, the public, and policymakers.
 Academia, businesses and NGOs should be involved, too.

 In the 5th Assessment Report one of the important new findings concerned the ocean, in particular temperature changes, the energy uptake of the world’s oceans and acidification.
 Beyond the physical aspects, we need to further assess the consequence of climate change on ocean services to humankind.
 The oceans provide food and products for millions upon millions of people, and we don’t know how it’s going to be affected by temperature changes and acidification of the ocean.
 That’s something scientists need to move forward with in the next assessment phase.